 No One Has Ever Failed to Find the Facts They are Looking For

-Drucker writes that there are no facts unless you first know what’s relevant:
+There’s no shortage of facts, and yet, there are no fact unless you first know what’s relevant.

 Opinion Comes First